 Kuala Lumpur – home of the famous Petronas Twin Towers.
 Some love this city, some hate it.
-If you are starting your SE Asia trip in Singapore and then travelling to KL, be prepared to ‘step back in time by at least 20 years’ (these are not my words but the tourist guide’s from KL Tourist centre).
+If you are starting your South East Asian trip in Singapore and then travelling to KL, be prepared to ‘step back in time by at least 20 years’ (these are not my words but the tourist guide’s from KL Tourist centre).

-In theory, KL has loads to offer and I personally extended my stay there, simply because I kept giving the city second chances to impress me.
+In theory, Kuala Lumpur has loads to offer and I personally extended my stay there, simply because I kept giving the city second chances to impress me.
 I knew that there must be so much more to do in KL than just see the Petronas Towers!

 1. Batu Caves